That dollar amount results from a 39.4% increase compared to $980.1 million 5 years earlier in 2020.

 - La Poste du Togo (postal service)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Togo’s unemployment rate averaged 3.7% for 2023, down from an average 3.8% in 2022 according to Trading Economics metrics.
+Togo’s unemployment rate averaged 3.05% for 2024, down from an average 3.1% in 2023 according to Trading Economics statistics.

 Togo’s capital city is Lomé.